I Write Words. You Own Them.

-Ethics professor with Doctorate and ability to author, edit, rewrite, and review books, manuscripts, essays, speeches, articles, blog posts, stories, reports, white papers, ghostwrite, and other texts that are officially credited to another person or with attribution.
+Ethics professor with doctorate and ability to author, edit, rewrite, and review books, manuscripts, websites, essays, speeches, articles, blogs, social media material, stories, reports, white papers, ghostwrite, digital administration, and other texts that are officially credited to another person or with attribution.

 Accomplished writer, educator, proof-reading, material content on a variety of topics, scope, and academic readership levels.

 “I am over the moon!
 I can see the light now, phew!
 A top-notch editor is worth their weight in solid gold, and patience with the editing process is essential.
 Diana is gold!
 She saw so many things that I couldn’t and didn’t.
 I would have been so mad and sad had these not come out.
 I am forever grateful for her picking up the phone and being on the other end.
 I needed an angel and found one!
 Thank you. ~ Jayme Cellitioci, “Wonder is My Compass.”

 - Correct spelling and grammar.

 - Check consistency of language, tone, and style.

 - Check facts and figures.

 - Ensure that the writer is getting the intended message across.

 Pocket Guide for Pharmacy Technicians ~ Cengage Learning